← All Articles

 6. Submit claims with supporting documents

-Important: You must apply and receive approval BEFORE purchasing.
+Critical: You must apply and receive approval BEFORE purchasing.
 Claims for solutions bought before grant approval are rejected.
+I've seen multiple clients learn this the hard way.

 Scenario: Small SME migrating email, file storage, and a web application to the cloud.